 The Judaica Shop offers to the members of the B'nai Sholom family a variety of ritual objects and other Jewish-theme items.
 We do this to encourage hiddur mitzvah (the beautification of the performance of mitzvot) and reinforce Jewish identity.
 Congregants may purchase items on display whenever the Temple Office is open.
 Other hours will be posted in our bulletin.

-The BSRC Legacy Campaign Committee is committed to educating fellow congregants on the value of and the means for developing an endowment for B'nai Sholom.
+The BSRC Legacy Campaign Committee is committed to educating congregants on the value of and the means for developing an endowment for B'nai Sholom.
 By encouraging fellow members to include B'nai Sholom in their estate planning, the Legacy Committee hopes to guarantee the future of our synagogue in the Jewish community of the Capital District.
 If you are interested in working with the committee, or in providing for B'nai Sholom through your will or some other financial instrument, please contact Mimi Bruce.
 The Legacy Society is that honored group of individuals who have committed to providing a gift for B'nai Sholom now or in their estate.

 Bettina Stoller, Chair firstname.lastname@example.org